An Energetic Constraint for Qubit-Qubit Entanglement

 The meter states for qubit $B$ are different from those of qubit $A$, generally leading to unequal indistinguishabilities $|\epsilon^{A}|\neq|\epsilon^{B}|$.
-Conversely, the coherent energy deficits are equal \cite{SM}, which can be understood at a fundamental level by introducing a well-known measure of entanglement, the \blk concurrence \cite{HillWootters97,Wootters98}.\blk For general bipartite states $\rho_{AB}$, the \blk concurrence is defined as ${\mathbb C}[\rho] = \max[0,\lambda_0 - \lambda_1 - \lambda_2 - \lambda_3]$, where $\lambda_0 \geq \lambda_1 \geq \lambda_2 \geq \lambda_3$ are the eigenvalues of $\sqrt{\sqrt{\rho}\tilde\rho\sqrt{\rho}}$ and $\tilde{\rho} = (\s{y}\otimes\s{y})\rho^* (\s{y}\otimes\s{y})$.
-In the case of the pure bipartite qubit state $\ket{\Psi_{AB}}$, the concurrence reads \cite{HorodeckiRMP09} ${\mathbb C}[\ket{\Psi_{AB}}] = \sqrt{2(1 - \Tr[(\rho^m)^2])}= 2\sqrt{{\rm det{\rho^m}}}$, \blk where $\rho^{m}$ is the reduced state of qubit $m = A,B$, \beq
+Conversely, the coherent energy deficits are equal \cite{SM}, which can be understood at a fundamental level by introducing a well-known measure of entanglement, the \blk concurrence \cite{HillWootters97,Wootters98}.
+For general bipartite states $\rho_{AB}$, the \blk concurrence is defined as ${\mathbb C}[\rho] = \max[0,\lambda_0 - \lambda_1 - \lambda_2 - \lambda_3]$, where $\lambda_0 \geq \lambda_1 \geq \lambda_2 \geq \lambda_3$ are the eigenvalues of $\sqrt{\sqrt{\rho}\tilde\rho\sqrt{\rho}}$ and $\tilde{\rho} = (\s{y}\otimes\s{y})\rho^* (\s{y}\otimes\s{y})$.
+In the case of the pure bipartite qubit state $\rho_{AB}=\ket{\Psi_{AB}}\bra{\Psi_{AB}}$, the concurrence reads \cite{HorodeckiRMP09} ${\mathbb C}[\rho_{AB}] = \sqrt{2(1 - \Tr[(\rho^m)^2])}= 2\sqrt{{\rm det{\rho^m}}}$, \blk where $\rho^{m}$ is the reduced state of qubit $m = A,B$, \beq

-\eeq \blk Note, for convenience, we define the scaled square concurrence as $C^2 = {\mathbb C}^2/4$ and we have dropped the argument of the concurrence for notational simplicity.
-As an aside, this scaled square concurrence, for pure bipartite qubit states, is equivalent to the square of the negativity \cite{Miranowicz04PRA,Miranowicz04JOB}, another well-known measure of entanglement \cite{Zyczkowski98,HorodeckiRMP09}.\blk The coherent energy deficit trivially equals the determinant of the reduced state, such that ${\cal D}^{m} = {\cal D} = C^2$.
+\eeq For convenience, we now define the scaled square concurrence as $C^2 = {\mathbb C}^2/4$ where we drop the argument of the concurrence for notational simplicity.
+As an aside, this scaled square concurrence, for pure bipartite qubit states, is equivalent to the square of the negativity \cite{Miranowicz04PRA,Miranowicz04JOB}, another well-known measure of entanglement \cite{Zyczkowski98,HorodeckiRMP09}.
+The coherent energy deficit trivially equals the determinant of the reduced state, such that ${\cal D}^{m} = {\cal D} = C^2$.
 This equality establishes a direct connection between an energetic quantity and an entanglement measure, which is the first result of the paper.